Poetry and Cheese

 His first major work was published in 1816, when Kennedy was forty years old.
 It was simply called Poems.
 The Bartholomew illustrations are for a much later reprint of the original.
 The illustrations include quotes from the text, arguably because of the potential for confusion amongst readers as to what they are actually trying to depict.
 But, what these quotes helpfully show is that, even after twenty years as a citizen of a foreign land, Kennedy continued to utilise the Scots dialect.

-If anyone is especially interested I am in the happy position to let you know that we here at the National Library of Scotland have a microform version of the original book which is freely available for consultation at our George IV Bridge building in Edinburgh.
-But, before you all rush out of the door a little word of caution….
+If your interest has been piqued then you will be delighted to know that we here at the National Library of Scotland have a microform version of the original book which is freely available for consultation at our George IV Bridge building in Edinburgh.
+But, before you all rush out of the door the best is yet to come….

 Thomas Kennedy was not just a poet, as referred to earlier, he also had political ambitions.
 Indeed, he was arguably fairly successful, entering the House of Delegates in 1817 and the Senate in 1826 before finally again entering the House of Delegates in a career that was only cessated due to his untimely death.
 Although a Republican, he can perhaps be viewed as something of a liberal.
 One of his most resounding successes was fought over what was contemporarily called “the Jew versus the Christian Ticket”.
 At the time it was constitutionally impossible for a person to take up office without first declaring their belief in Christianity.
 Clearly, this excluded from office members of other faiths or indeed those with none.
 Kennedy brought about a Bill in 1822 and whilst initially defeated, by 1825 it was approved by the people and passed by the Legislature.
 This success is still regarded as his foremost political achievement.

 In 1802, Kennedy was able to combine his twin loves of poetry and politics in what is probably one of the best stories that I have ever heard.
 This is the story of the Mammoth Cheese!